zzerexx/scripts/README.md

 ```

 ## Update v1.6.2
-fixed labels and chams lol
+fixed labels and chams lol + new function for them

 ## Update v1.6.0
 - Lots of optimizations